 Why should I use real butter in baking?

-These cookies have powdered sugar in them and I’m in love with it!
+These cookies have powdered sugar in them and I’m in love with them!
 It makes the cookies almost taste like a cross between a shortbread cookie and a traditional cookie which is what makes them melt in your mouth!

 Another important ingredient in making these cookies is REAL butter!
 I’m a dairy girl and think all baking should be done with REAL butter!
 There are a few reasons butter works best in baking.